-The Council has approved and adopted a code of corporate governance, which is consistent with the principles of the CIPFA/Solace Framework 'Delivering Good Governance in Local Government'.
-A copy of the code can be obtained from the Council's Director of Resources.
+The Council has approved and adopted a local Code of Corporate Governance ("the Code"), which is consistent with the principles of the CIPFA/Solace Framework 'Delivering Good Governance in Local Government'.
+A copy of the Code can be obtained from the Council's Director of Resources.
 The Council has also recognised the requirements of the 2010 CIPFA application note 'Statement on the Role of the Chief Financial Officer in Local Government and the CIPFA Statement on the 'Role of the Head of Internal Audit (2010)'.

-This statement explains how the Council has complied with the code and application note and also meets the requirements of regulation 4 (3) of the Accounts and Audit Regulations 2011 in relation to the publication of a statement on internal control - the Annual Governance Statement.
+This statement explains how the Council has complied with the Code and application note and also meets the requirements of regulation 4 (3) of the Accounts and Audit Regulations 2011 in relation to the publication of a statement on internal control - the Annual Governance Statement.